How to Measure Scoliosis on an X-Ray

 Standing X-rays are taken while the patient is in a standing position, and these measurements can tell us how much the whole body is growing.
 Seated X-rays are taken while the patient is seated, and these measurements can tell us exactly how much the spine is growing.

 These results are important because once we get as much of a handle as possible on a patient’s growth pattern, we can predict how much and when the curvature is likely to progress.
 This is especially important in cases of adolescent scoliosis where staying on top of the condition’s progression is key.
+Periodic X-rays are crucial for monitoring the progression of adolescent idiopathic scoliosis during critical growth phases.
 If a curvature is left untreated through a growth spurt and that curve progresses rapidly, it’s more challenging to then work towards a reduction, than it is to work towards preventing that rapid progression from occurring in the first place.

 That’s not to say that a curvature can’t be reduced, which is why I say it’s never too late to seek treatment, but ideally, the goal is to catch the curve before it progresses unimpeded through a growth spurt.